ethangraham2001/dms-notes/04-transaction-processing.md

 write lock on something held by something waiting for a write lock on what we hold a read lock for.

-**Intent locks** are made to prevet other transactions from modifying the higher-level resource in a way that would invalidate the lock at the lower level.
+**Intent locks** are made to prevent other transactions from modifying the higher-level resource in a way that would invalidate the lock at the lower level.
 We can prevent conflict detection at a high-level while still providing low-level locks.
-For example acquire `IS` lock on a whole table and then do so hierarchical downward until we find what we want to read in particular, and acquire a `S` lock on it.
+For example acquire `IS` lock on a whole table and then do so hierarchically downward until we find what we want to read in particular, and acquire a `S` lock on it.
 No one can write to anything while we are holding this.
 We no longer need to examine every row to detect conflicts, we can do so much more coarsely.